jsheridanwells/Rails-ToDo-API-w-TDD/notes/part1.md

-# Build a RESTful JSON API w/ Rails and RSpec
+# Build a RESTful JSON API w/ Rails and RSpec PART ONE
 From [this tutorial](https://scotch.io/tutorials/build-a-restful-json-api-with-rails-5-part-one).

 ## Dependency Setup